 20+ tasty ways to enjoy canned tuna

-Of all the foods we keep in our pantry, canned tuna is one of the most versatile ingredients.
+Of all the foods we keep in our pantry, we’ve found that canned tuna is one of the most versatile ingredients.
 In fact, with a little imagination, and some inspiration from Mediterranean and Asian cuisines, it’s easy to take a humble can of tuna and turn it into an almost endless variety of tasty, nourishing dishes.
 Here are some ideas:

 Tuna in Stews: Add a can of tuna to rich tomato-based braises and stews.
 In our rustic and flavorful Spanish braised chickpeas with tuna and olives, canned tuna is stirred into a smoky tomato sauce with stuffed olives and fresh parsley.
 Canned tuna also works wonderfully in Italian style stews.

-Tuna with Rice: Another terrific combo is tuna in risotto, which goes particularly well with tomato, pea, zucchini, leek, fennel or asparagus.
-Just make sure to stir the canned tuna into the risotto at the end of cooking to warm it through.
+Tuna with Rice: Another terrific combo is tuna in risotto, which goes particularly well with tomatoes, peas, zucchini, leek, fennel or asparagus.
+Just make sure to stir the canned tuna into the risotto at the end of cooking to simply warm it through.
 You can also use canned tuna as a filling ingredient in Sushi rolls and Sushi hand rolls.
 Stir canned tuna with mayo and roll up with seasoned sushi rice and nori seaweed together with any combo of cucumber, scallion, carrot, mushroom, avocado, omelet, and sesame seeds.
 Try using tuna in Indian rice dishes and curries.
 Canned tuna is also perfect tossed in rice salads.